Ayoub-sadaoui/say-note-documentation/LATEX_TEMPLATE_README.md

 ## License

-This template is provided for the exclusive use of the VoiceNotion project.
+This template is provided for the exclusive use of the SayNote project.

 ## Support

-For questions or issues with the template, please contact the VoiceNotion development team.
+For questions or issues with the template, please contact the SayNote development team.